Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 # III.
 The P2P Filesharing Boom

-Bitcoin shares deep roots with P2P filesharing networks.
-Bitcoin's gossip protocol model was inspired by Gnutella (the protocol behind Limewire).
+Bitcoin shares deep roots with P2P filesharing.
+They were first world-scale decentralized networks, and Bitcoin's gossip protocol model was inspired by Gnutella (the protocol behind Limewire).
 Many P2P barons have found their way into cryptocurrencies: Jed McCaleb of eDonkey, Zooko Wilcox of Mojo Nation, and Bram Cohen of BitTorrent to name a few.
+Indeed, one can hear the echo of P2P filesharing in the cryptocurrency revolution.

 I imagine most of you lived through the P2P filesharing revolution first-hand, but it's worth briefly rehashing its history.

+## The P2P Revolution
 The P2P filesharing revolution began with Napster in 1999, launched by Shawn Fanning and Sean Parker.
+It first took off on college campuses and eventually lit the world on fire.
 At its peak in 2001, Napster possessed north of 25M simultaneous users.

 Napster would fall prey to numerous lawsuits, where it was deemed liable for its users' copyright infringement, despite the fact that Napster's servers did not themselves host the copyrighted content.
 This legal doctrine, known as *vicarious infringement*, was the death knell of Napster and of any filesharing-related business model.
 But it was only the beginning of P2P filesharing.

+The lesson of Napster was obvious—despite all downloads being peer-to-peer, Napster operated a central server, primarily used for search indexing and peer discovery.
+This was its downfall.
+If the filesharing revolution were to continue, it would have to decentralize and become resilient to legal challenges.

-The shutdown of Napster led to other, more resilient and decentralize services arising, intentionally designed around this legal constraint.
+Decentralized alternatives began to arise, intentionally designed around this legal constraint.
 Successors like Gnutella (Limewire) and eDonkey (eMule) would have decentralized architectures that would be much more difficult to take down.

 BitTorrent would arguably be the last protocol in this evolution.
 Founded by Bram Cohen in 2001, BitTorrent would be much more optimized for minimizing bandwidth and optimizing file availability.
 By 2012, BitTorrent peaked at a staggering [150M monthly active users](https://web.archive.org/web/20140326102305/http://www.bittorrent.com/intl/es/company/about/ces_2012_150m_users) (15% of the entire [Facebook userbase](https://www.theguardian.com/news/datablog/2014/feb/04/facebook-in-numbers-statistics) at that time).
 During its heyday, BitTorrent was by far the [largest source of Internet traffic in the world](https://www.webcitation.org/6OVSh9hZ0?url=http://www.ipoque.com/sites/default/files/mediafiles/documents/internet-study-2008-2009.pdf).

+Why did BitTorrent succeed where others failed?

 Simon Morris, a former executive at the BitTorrent company, wrote an excellent [four-part tour de force](https://medium.com/@simonhmorris/why-bittorrent-mattered-bittorrent-lessons-for-crypto-1-of-4-fa3c6fcef488) analyzing the parallels between BitTorrent and crypto (if you can't be bothered to read the whole thing, I encourage you to read its final quarter).
 I'll be drawing upon many of his insights here.